Joseon: Emergence of Silhak and renaissance of the Joseon

 The two kings led a second renaissance of the Joseon kingdom.
-Yeongjo's grandson, the enlightened King Jeongjo enacted various reforms throughout his reign, notably establishing Kyujanggak, a royal library in order to improve the cultural and political position of Joseon and to recruit gifted officers to run the nation.
+Yeongjo's grandson, the enlightened King Jeongjo enacted various reforms throughout his reign, notably establishing Kyujanggak, a royal library to improve the cultural and political position of Joseon and to recruit gifted officers to run the nation.
 King Jeongjo also spearheaded bold social initiatives, opening government positions to those who would previously have been barred because of their social status.
-King Jeongjo had the support of the many Silhak scholars.
+King Jeongjo had the support of many Silhak scholars.
 King Jeongjo's reign also saw the further growth and development of Joseon's popular culture.
 At that time, the group of Silhak scholars encouraged the individual to reflect on state traditions and lifestyle, initiating the studies of Korea that addressed its history, geography, epigraphy and language.